When is p-hacking detectable?: Detectable and Undetectable -hacking

-Undetectable forms of selective reporting change the distribution of $T$, but end up yielding a $t$-curve that could have been produced ``naturally" without any selective reporting by some other distribution of true effects!
-We stress that it is impossible to design a valid test that has power against undetectable forms of selective reporting.
-This is because when $\mathbf{H}_0$ is true, the population distribution of $T|R$ can be explained without selective reporting.
-Below we return to the three illustrative examples from the previous section and show that most forms of publication bias and threshold $p$-hacking are detectable, but whether maximization $p$-hacking is detectable depends on the smoothness of $\Pi_0$.
+Undetectable forms of selective reporting change the distribution of $T$, but keep it smooth.
+Thus, undetectable $p$-hacking yields a $t$-curve that could have been produced ``naturally" without any selective reporting by some other distribution of true effects.
+We stress that it is impossible to design a valid test based on the $t$-curve or $p$-curve that has power greater than size against undetectable forms of selective reporting.